AbdulrahmanJ204/school-management-system/TEACHER_ATTENDANCE_REPORT_API.md

 - `late`: Teacher was late
 - `not_marked`: Attendance not recorded
 - `holiday`: School holiday
-- `no_sessions`: No sessions scheduled for this day
+- `notOccurredYet`: No sessions scheduled for this day

 ## Day Status Values
 - `present`: All sessions for the day were attended